Blanchard Public Library

 The Blanchard Public Library is bringing a love of reading and the library to its youngest readers at Family Story Time, with upcoming events scheduled at 10:30 a.m. on each Monday in February.

 Each week’s Story Time will feature songs, rhymes, flannel board fun, music and bubble time, as well as sensory activities and craft projects.

-Young readers also get a great chance to practice their reading and make a new friend through the library’s Bow Wow Books program, offered each Monday in October from 3:30 to 5:30 p.m.
+Young readers also get a great chance to practice their reading and make a new friend through the library’s Bow Wow Books program, offered each Monday during the month from 3:30 to 5:30 p.m.
 Parents or guardians may sign their child up to read to a therapy dog in a fun and friendly atmosphere.

 Call the library at 485-2275 to reserve a session.